Directorate of Language Planning and Implementation: Language planning and implementation works

+During May 2014, the Directorate of Language Planning and Implementation organised a 10-day workshop with the purpose of developing Meitei-language terminology to replace English in the areas of Physics, Economics and Geography.
+Experts, including professors of various departments of different universities, took part.

-During September 2014, the Directorate of Language Planning and Implementation organised another 10-day workshop at the conference hall of the directorate in Old Lambulane town, Imphal West district.
-The event was participated by 35 university and college teachers.
-Translations of different books of various subjects including anthropology, commerce, economics, history, home science, philosophy, political science and sociology into Meitei language, for educational standards from Class XI up to graduation level, were carried out.
+During September 2014, the Directorate of Language Planning and Implementation organised another 10-day workshop., with the aim of producing translations of books on various subjects for secondary school students.

-During March 2016, the Directorate of Language Planning and Implementation organised a symposium on the theme "Multiculturalism and Aspects of Translation".
-The venue for the event was in the Manipur Press Club.
+During March 2016, the DLPI held a symposium on the theme of Multiculturalism and Aspects of Translation.
 The symposium had two sessions.
 In one session, various resource persons presented papers on different topics for the promotion of Meitei language.
 In another session, resource persons presented research papers to sharply increase the level of the translation works to impart the knowledge and understanding of Meitei language to people living outside the state of Manipur.

 During June 2017, the Directorate of Language Planning and Implementation organised a 10-day Meetei Mayek orientation programme for college teachers who teach Meitei language as a subject.
 The venue for the event was at the DM College of Arts, Imphal.
 In the event, Thokchom Radheshyam Singh, the then Education, Labour & Employment Minister, launched Meitei language textbooks (in Meitei Mayek) for the academic degree in Bachelor of Arts on e-book formats.

 During April 2018, the Directorate of Language Planning & Implementation organised a three-day conference on the topic "Classical Language Status in respect of Manipuri Language" at the conference hall of Manipur State Guest House, Sanjenthong, Imphal.
 Langpoklakpam Jayantakumar Singh, the then Minister of Art & Culture Department of the Government of Manipur, as a Chief Guest of the event, assured that he will take a leading role in the efforts of attaining classical language status for Meitei language for the sake of future generations.
 Thokchom Radheshyam Singh, the then minister of the Education Department of the Government of Manipur, as a President of the event, while calling upon the people to involve in the movement for inclusion of Meitei language in the classical language list.